shiinamiyuki/miyuki-renderer/README.md

 Goal: a high performance pbrt-style renderer.
 Using Embree for accelerated ray-primitive intersection.

 <b>Bidirectional methods are disabled until I fathom the essence of path space measurement.
-(They won't convergence to the reference result (path traced) at the moment.</b>
+(They won't converge to the reference result (path traced) at the moment.</b>

 Although this is a CPU-only renderer, utilizing state-of-art rendering methods you can always get a nice image in around 5-10 minutes.